wpietak/PCA-Mean-Reversion/README.md

   - ByBit - indication of payment times and corresponding funding rates for the same pairs as klines, downloaded in csv from bybit.com, and imported in the notebook
 - Fees - rates for (USDT or USDC) perpetual futures from fee tables on binance.com and bybit.com

 Klines from Cryptocompare are only used for signal generation, and more specifically - for PCA transformation.
 Hourly klines for Binance and ByBit futures are used for signal generation / position sizing, including PCA transformation, residual time series construction, and volatility and correlation calculation, as well as trading costs and returns calculation.
+Spot price data from Cryptocompare for 13 assets selected for trading is not used in the presented backtesting.

+Trade-level data has been used to construct bid-ask spread time series and develop price impact models.
+As for the bid-ask spread time series, daily spreads for each asset were estimated one by one by downloading the trade-level data for each day and calculating the spread with several candidate models.
+Depending on the model, trade records might have been aggregated on timestamp & taker side level in order to group transactions belonging to the same order.
+Such aggregation was also performed to prepare the datasets used to estimate price impact models.
+The latter datasets involve all orders filled at more than one price with average realized price impact recorded for ~7 first months of the backtesting period.
+The bid-ask spreads time series are constructed for the entire backtesting period.

+Funding rate data does not require transformation to calculate realized cost.
+However, linear interpolation between funding payment times was performed to obtain funding rate predictions for each full hour, since the rate levels are only available for payment times.
+These predictions are used for signal generation.

 ### Bid-Ask Spread